 - Read, write, and understand the English language.

-- Ability to read, write, analyze, and interpret technical procedures and manuals.
+- Ability to read, analyze, and interpret technical documents and engineering drawings.

 CERTIFICATES, LICENSES, REGISTRATIONS

-- Ability to climb ladders and aircraft maintenance stands.
+- Ability to climb ladders, aircraft maintenance stands; operate boom lifts.

-Occasional travel may be required; the employee filling this position must be willing to travel on short notice and possibly for extend periods.
+Occasional travel may be required; the employee filling this position must be willing to travel on short notice and possibly for extended periods.

 The following work environment and characteristics described are representative of those an employee encounters while performing the essential functions of this job.

-- Exposure to noise, smells, dust and fumes typically associated in a manufacturing or aviation environment.
+- Exposure to noise, smells, dust and fumes typically associated in an aviation environment.